remix-run/remix/docs/future/vite.md

 ## Migrating

+### Setup Vite

-To get started with Vite in an existing Remix project, first install Vite as a dev dependency:
+👉 Install Vite as a development dependency:

 ```shellscript nonumber
 npm install -D vite
 ```

-Then add `vite.config.ts` to the project root, providing the Remix plugin to the `plugins` array:
+Remix is now just a Vite plugin, so you'll need to hook it up to Vite.

+👉 Create a `vite.config.ts` at the root of your Remix app:

 ```ts filename=vite.config.ts
 import { unstable_vitePlugin as remix } from "@remix-run/dev";